expo/expo/docs/pages/versions/unversioned/react-native/accessibility.md

 #### accessibilityRole (iOS, Android)

-> **Note:** Accessibility Role and Accessibility States are meant to be a cross-platform solution to replace `accessibilityTraits` and `accessibilityComponentType`, which will soon be deprecated.
-When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.

-Accessibility Role tells a person using either VoiceOver on iOS or TalkBack on Android the type of element that is focused on.
-To use, set the `accessibilityRole` property to one of the following strings:
+`accessibilityRole` communicates the purpose of a component to the user of an assistive technology.

+`accessibilityRole` can be one of the following:

-* **none** Used when the element has no role.
+- **none** Used when the element has no role.
-* **button** Used when the element should be treated as a button.
+- **button** Used when the element should be treated as a button.
-* **link** Used when the element should be treated as a link.
+- **link** Used when the element should be treated as a link.
-* **search** Used when the text field element should also be treated as a search field.
+- **search** Used when the text field element should also be treated as a search field.
-* **image** Used when the element should be treated as an image.
+- **image** Used when the element should be treated as an image.
 Can be combined with button or link, for example.
-* **keyboardkey** Used when the element acts as a keyboard key.
+- **keyboardkey** Used when the element acts as a keyboard key.
-* **text** Used when the element should be treated as static text that cannot change.
+- **text** Used when the element should be treated as static text that cannot change.
-* **adjustable** Used when an element can be "adjusted" (e.g. a slider).
+- **adjustable** Used when an element can be "adjusted" (e.g. a slider).
-* **imagebutton** Used when the element should be treated as a button and is also an image.
+- **imagebutton** Used when the element should be treated as a button and is also an image.
-* **header** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).
+- **header** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).
-* **summary** Used when an element can be used to provide a quick summary of current conditions in the app when the app first launches.
+- **summary** Used when an element can be used to provide a quick summary of current conditions in the app when the app first launches.
+- **alert** Used when an element contains important text to be presented to the user.
+- **checkbox** Used when an element represents a checkbox which can be checked, unchecked, or have mixed checked state.
+- **combobox** Used when an element represents a combo box, which allows the user to select among several choices.
+- **menu** Used when the component is a menu of choices.
+- **menubar** Used when a component is a container of multiple menus.
+- **menuitem** Used to represent an item within a menu.
+- **progressbar** Used to represent a component which indicates progress of a task.
+- **radio** Used to represent a radio button.
+- **radiogroup** Used to represent a group of radio buttons.
+- **scrollbar** Used to represent a scroll bar.
+- **spinbutton** Used to represent a button which opens a list of choices.
+- **switch** Used to represent a switch which can be turned on and off.
+- **tab** Used to represent a tab.
+- **tablist** Used to represent a list of tabs.
+- **timer** Used to represent a timer.
+- **toolbar** Used to represent a tool bar (a container of action buttons or components).

 #### accessibilityStates (iOS, Android)

-> **Note:** > `accessibilityRole` and `accessibilityStates` are meant to be a cross-platform solution to replace `accessibilityTraits` and `accessibilityComponentType`, which will soon be deprecated.
-When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.

-Accessibility State tells a person using either VoiceOver on iOS or TalkBack on Android the state of the element currently focused on.
-The state of the element can be set either to `selected` or `disabled` or both:
+Describes the current state of a component to the user of an assistive technology.

+`accessibilityStates` is an array of values, and may include any of the following:

-* **selected** Used when the element is in a selected state.
+- **selected** Used when the element is in a selected state.
 For example, a button is selected.
-* **disabled** Used when the element is disabled and cannot be interacted with.
+- **disabled** Used when the element is disabled and cannot be interacted with.
+- **checked** Used to indicate that a checkable element is currently checked.
+- **unchecked** Used to indicate that a checkable element is not currently checked.
+- **busy** Used to indicate that an element is currently busy.
+- **expanded** Used to indicate that an expandable element is currently expanded.
+- **collapsed** Used to indicate that an expandable element is currently collapsed.

-To use, set the `accessibilityStates` to an array containing either `selected`, `disabled`, or both.
+To use, set the `accessibilityStates` to an array containing the list of current states.

-#### accessibilityTraits (iOS)

-> **Note:** `accessibilityTraits` will soon be deprecated.
-When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.

-Accessibility traits tell a person using VoiceOver what kind of element they have selected.
-Is this element a label?
-A button?
-A header?
-These questions are answered by `accessibilityTraits`.

-To use, set the `accessibilityTraits` property to one of (or an array of) accessibility trait strings:

-* **none** Used when the element has no traits.
-* **button** Used when the element should be treated as a button.
-* **link** Used when the element should be treated as a link.
-* **header** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).
-* **search** Used when the text field element should also be treated as a search field.
-* **image** Used when the element should be treated as an image.
-Can be combined with button or link, for example.
-* **selected** Used when the element is selected.
-For example, a selected row in a table or a selected button within a segmented control.
-* **plays** Used when the element plays its own sound when activated.
-* **key** Used when the element acts as a keyboard key.
-* **text** Used when the element should be treated as static text that cannot change.
-* **summary** Used when an element can be used to provide a quick summary of current conditions in the app when the app first launches.
-For example, when Weather first launches, the element with today's weather conditions is marked with this trait.
-* **disabled** Used when the control is not enabled and does not respond to user input.
-* **frequentUpdates** Used when the element frequently updates its label or value, but too often to send notifications.
-Allows an accessibility client to poll for changes.
-A stopwatch would be an example.
-* **startsMedia** Used when activating an element starts a media session (e.g. playing a movie, recording audio) that should not be interrupted by output from an assistive technology, like VoiceOver.
-* **adjustable** Used when an element can be "adjusted" (e.g. a slider).
-* **allowsDirectInteraction** Used when an element allows direct touch interaction for VoiceOver users (for example, a view representing a piano keyboard).
-* **pageTurn** Informs VoiceOver that it should scroll to the next page when it finishes reading the contents of the element.

 #### accessibilityViewIsModal (iOS)